How to Detect Malicious Proxies in Android & iOS Apps

 To use Appdome’s mobile app security build system to Detect Malicious Proxy , you’ll need:

-Detect Malicious Proxy on Mobile apps using Appdome
+How to Implement Detect Malicious Proxy in Mobile Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Mobile Apps that Detect Malicious Proxy without an SDK or gateway:

-4. Malicious Proxy Detection Compatible With: Obj-C, C+, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+3. Malicious Proxy Detection is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

 1. Create and name the Fusion Set (security template) that will contain the Malicious Proxy Detection feature as shown below: